 There is no definitive answer to this question as it depends on various factors such as the type of car, the size of the speakers, and the power of the amplifier.

-However, in general, 8 gauge wire is considered to be better for car speakers because it can handle more power and is less likely to cause electrical problems.
+However, in general, a 4 gauge kit is considered to be better for car speakers because it can handle more power and is less likely to cause electrical problems.

-4 gauge wire is also a good choice for car speakers, but it is not as common because it is more expensive and not as widely available.
+An 8 gauge kit is also a good choice for car speakers, but it is not as common because it is more expensive and not as widely available.

 Q: Is 4 gauge or 8 gauge wire better?

 A: It depends on your specific situation.
 In general, an 8 gauge wire is better for car speakers because it can handle more power and is less likely to cause electrical problems.
-4 gauge wire is also a best choice, but it is not as common.
+A 4 gauge wire is also the best choice, but it is not as common.

-Q: How many amps can 8 gauge handle?
+Q: How many amps can an 8 gauge handle?

 A: 8 gauge wire can handle up to 30 amps.
 And you can use multiple 8 gauge wires in parallel to increase the amount of current that can be handled.